agmcfarland/GeneGrouper/README.md

-**GeneGrouper** is a command-line tool that searches a set of genomes for any gene cluster that contains a gene of interest.
+**GeneGrouper** is a command-line tool that searches a set of genomes for any gene cluster containing gene of interest.
 Subsequently, all gene clusters are binned into groups according to their gene content similarity.
 Outputs provide the user with a population-level overview of gene cluster group distribution and gene content variation.

 ---